-Most of the US economy is driven by consumer spending as opposed to B2B or BtoG (government), so B2C commands the lion share of ecommerce and digital marketing spend.
+Most of the US economy is driven by consumer spending versus B2B or BtoG (government), so B2C commands the lion share of ecommerce and digital marketing spend.
 But as this B2B digital marketing recruiter looks back on 2016, fully half of the searches I conducted this year for ecommerce and digital marketing leaders were B2B, and in fact, in the current 4th quarter all of my searches are B2B except for one.
 B2B companies are increasingly leveraging digital capabilities to empower sales and enhance their customer-centric mind-set.
 According to Forrester Research, B2B ecommerce companies generated nearly $800 billion in 2015, and they expect that exceed one trillion by 2020.
 The rapidly growing adoption of B2B digitization is generating huge benefits.
 One example: A client that I worked with this past year credits the hire of my VP of Marketing candidate for a nearly 20% increase in conversion rates.
 That metric alone will pay for my candidate’s salary ten times over, not to mention the search fee for utilizing a B2B digital marketing recruiter.

 If you’re going to be embarking on a search for a digital marketing leader in 2017, here is your top three list, the three key “must-haves” from this B2B digital marketing recruiter to maximize successful performance in the candidate you hire: